RebeccaStevens/is-immutable-type/README.md

 However, this cache assumes you are always using the same type checker.
 If you need to use multiple (such as in a testing environment), this can lead to issues.
-To prevent this, you can provide us with a custom cache (by passing a `WeakMap`) to use or tell us to use a temporary cache (by passing `false`).
+To prevent this, you can provide a custom cache (by passing a `WeakMap`) to be used or have a temporary cache be used (by passing `false`).

 ## Making `ReadonlyDeep` types `Immutable`